 From 1861 to 1865, the United States was embroiled in a bitter and devastating Civil War, which resulted in the death of at least 620,000 Americans (yes, Americans – they were all Americans, both sides; sorry, but that’s my view).
 In fact, newer research, which includes some scientific data based on better understandings of weaponry and battle tactics, estimates that the death toll during the Civil War may have been over 700,000 between those killed outright on the field and those who died from wounds and disease.
 The increased numbers also take into account the fact that Confederate record keeping was a little spotty at times, and many official records were destroyed during the evacuation of Richmond on April 2, 1865.

 Even before the war ended, it’s believed many women in Southern cities began decorating the graves of the Confederate dead.
 And once the war was over, the practice spread.
 It was often informal, run by local groups, and wasn’t necessarily widely recognized by communities.
 In 1866, many communities did start to hold formal days to decorate and honor the Civil War dead.
-Many towns and cities claim they held the first of such “Decoration Day” observances, but Waterloo, NY is credited for the first official observance, as it was a community wide, annual observance that was held on the same day each year.
+Many towns and cities claim they held the first of such “Decoration Day” observances, but Waterloo, NY is credited with the first official observance, as it was a community wide, annual observance that was held on the same day each year.

 Decoration Day Becomes a National Observance